Photosynq/PhotosynQ-Documentation/docs/getting-started/collecting-data.md

 5. Select **ACCEPT** if you want to submit the measurement to the website or **DISCARD** if you want to discard the measurement and try again.

 ::: tip Tip
-If you are using the default protocol **Leaf Photosynthesis v1.0** the measurement will automatically start once you have opened the clamp and closed it over the leaf.
+If you are using the default protocol **Photosynthesis RIDES** the measurement will automatically start once you have opened the clamp and closed it over the leaf.
 Other protocols the measurement may begin as soon as you select **Take Measurement**. - **Make sure you know when the protocol you are using begins!**
 :::

 ## Connect an Instrument